AndreaTribble/unveilinglegacy/pages/about.md

 ## About CollectionBuilder-Sheets

 This collection highlights the leadership contributions of Black women within the Black Campus Movement of the 1970s.
+This movement led to the emergence of Black Studies on campuses across the country

 Using CB-Sheets, it is possible to use a live Google Sheets spreadsheet for your collection metadata, allowing you to see the outcome of metadata edits update immediately.
 This enables active collaboration to prototype collections with minimal set up.